 Visitors admire the cottages and say what a wonderful job my dad did on them.
-He really did - on the parts you can see.
+He really did mostly.
 But I often deal with stuff that wasn't done right, such as foundations and plumbing.
 So my view is a bit more cynical.

 But #6 is a very nice cottage to stay in, especially on the inside.
-My sister Marlene always stays in this one.
+Its our favourite.

 I have gotten a number of questions about the arm chairs in cottage #6.
 These have an adjustable amount of recline.
 However, the most reclined setting is about a normal setting, so that's the only setting they are ever used at.
 These are just one of many of my dad's original furniture designs.

 If you are curious how it all fits together, the photos below are taking standing north of the main cottage, near the lake.
 The photo below left is facing east towards cottage #6 and #7 (you can barely see part of #7).
 The photo below right is looking west.
 You can see cottages #4 and #3.
 On the left you can barely see the outline of the roof of #5 through the trees. #1 and #2 are hidden by the trees.

 The camp has been closed to tourists since 2006, when my parents got too old to be able to handle it anymore, especially the turnover of 7 cottages every Saturday Hiring someone to help is not as easy as it sounds, because people with the range of skills needed tend to have full-time jobs that pay more than the total rent for the camp in a year.